Jeremy Swayman: 2024–25

 Swayman entered the offseason as a restricted free agent, and was due for a major pay raise due to his outstanding season.
 However, the contract negotiations did not go smoothly.
 Negotiations went well into the summer, over what many saw a disagreement over the money.
-Tensions between the camps seemed to reach a all-time high when on September 1, 2024, with training camp started and still no contract, Bruins president Cam Neely said in a press conference that he could think of "64 million reasons for [Swayman] to be playing now", seemingly an indication that the Bruins had offered a $64 million dollar contract to Swayman.
+Tensions between the camps seemed to reach an all-time high when on September 1, 2024, with training camp started and still no contract, Bruins president Cam Neely said in a press conference that he could think of "64 million reasons for [Swayman] to be playing now", seemingly an indication that the Bruins had offered a $64 million dollar contract to Swayman.
 This was disputed by Swayman's agent, Lewis Gross, who claimed that the number was never discussed, and that he and Swayman were "disappointed" by the comments, and that he and Swayman would "take a few days to discuss where we go from here."
 The Bruins would continue through the preseason without Swayman on the roster.
 On October 6, two days before the Bruins season opener against the Florida Panthers, he signed an 8 year, $66 million dollar contract.

 Entering the season, for the first time in his career, Swayman was seen as the clear starting goaltender for the Bruins, as for most of his career, he platooned with Linus Ullmark.
 However, due to the late signing of his contract, Swayman did not start their opening game of the 2024–25 season for the Bruins, as he had missed training camp as a result of this.
 He made his season debut in the second game of the season, a 6–4 win against the Montreal Canadiens.
 However, Swayman struggled to begin the season, and many saw this as a result of him missing training camp, as well as him taking on a larger role as the true starting goaltender.
 These struggles eventually led him to be called out by then-head coach Jim Montgomery, and even became the subject of multiple rumors surrounding his standing in the Bruins locker room, which claimed his contract holdout had rubbed teammates the wrong way.